 - The watch app supports VoiceOver and provides a great user experience.

-- Patient assignments from the charge nurse are automatically announced over AirPods and other Bluetooth headsets.
+- Patient assignments from the charge nurse can be automatically announced over AirPlay compatible speakers such as Apple’s HomePod.
 This removes the step in which the user must first access the iPhone notification to find out about the assignment details

 - Conversations with the charge nurse using Siri on the iPhone: “Hey Siri, read my Patient messages” allows the therapist to hear her patient assignments and “Hey Siri, send a Patient message saying I’ll go to Therapy Room 2 in 10 minutes” allows the therapist to respond to assignments from either her Apple Watch or iPhone with an estimated time of arrival.
 Notice of assignment completion is supported from both the Apple Watch and iPhone with “Hey Siri, send a Patient message saying I’ve completed my assignment in Recovery Room 2”.
 All of these statements are processed by the Patient is in natural language processing (NLP) engine fixing homophones (“Exam Room 2″ vs “exam room to” vs “exam room too” vs “exam room two”) and other linguistic and transcription impediments to create a structured message upon which the charge nurse’s iPad app can visually display and drive real world processes such as cleaning the room so that the next patient’s wait time is significantly reduced.